Cippo95/nvidia-fan-control/README.md

   - `nvidia-settings -q gpucoretemp -t` **but I have noticed in-game stuttering with it**.
   - `nvidia-smi --query-gpu=temperature.gpu --format=csv,noheader` **it seems stutters free but it takes 11-12 milliseconds to execute on my PC**.

-I have tested the execution time of the main loop on my computer (with a Ryzen 5 5600):
+I have tested the execution time of the main loop on my computer (with a Ryzen 5 5600, using the `time` command):
 - If fan speed doesn't need to change it takes around 1.5 milliseconds.
 - If fan speed needs to change it takes around 2.5 milliseconds.
 This is something that gets done every second by default (but you can change it with sleep_seconds).

-I think that this is pretty fast and probably the next step is to substitute the bash script with another binary calling the functions: **I think that it is unnecessary but maybe I will do it for fun**.

-> To be honest, after some time I think that the bash script is very flexible: if we find new better commands to check the temperature and change the fan speed, we just need to modify to lines of code without recompiling stuff.

 You can compile these binaries yourself, but you need to:
 1. Download the nvidia-settings repository: https://github.com/NVIDIA/nvidia-settings;